jdholtz/i3-restore/README.md

 # i3-restore

 A simple Python and Bash script to restore your [i3][0] session.
 It works very similar to how Firefox restores a previous session.
-The script can correctly restore terminal editor sessions (such as Vim) and web browser instances exactly how they were before.
+The script can correctly restore terminal sessions (such as Vim and ssh) and web browser instances exactly how they were before.

 ## Table of Contents
 - [Getting Started](#getting-started)